sleemanj/pcb-test-pattern/README.md

 If you want to have an offset, make the last exposure be the offset time, example you want to start at 2m30 and step in 15s increments

-  1. Expose 15s, move card to reveal two
+  1. Starting with 1 revealed, Expose 15s, move card to reveal two
   2. Expose 15s, move card to reveal three
   3. Expose 15s, move card to reveal four
   4. Expose 15s, remove card revealing all five panels